Natural border

 Natural borders have historically been strategically useful because they are easily defended.
 Natural borders remain meaningful in modern warfare even though military technology and engineering have somewhat reduced their strategic value.

 Expanding until natural borders are reached, and maintaining those borders once conquered, have been a major policy goal for a number of states.
 For example, the Roman Republic, and later, the Roman Empire expanded continuously until it reached certain natural borders: first the Alps, later the Rhine river, the Danube river and the Sahara desert.
 From the Middle Ages onwards until the 19th century, France sought to expand its borders towards the Alps, the Pyrenees, and the Rhine River.

 Natural borders can be a source of territorial disputes when they shift.
 One such example is the Rio Grande, which defines part of the border between the United States and Mexico, whose movement has led to multiple conflicts.

 Natural borders are not to be confused with landscape borders, which are also geographical features that demarcate political boundaries.
-Although landscape borders, like natural borders, also take forms of forests, water bodies, and mountains, they are manmade instead of natural.
+Although landscape borders, like natural borders, also take forms of forests and bodies of water, they are manmade instead of natural.
 Installing a landscape border, usually motivated by demarcating treaty-designated political boundaries, goes against nature by modifying the borderland's natural geography.
 For one, China's Song Dynasty built an extensive defensive forest in its northern border to thwart the nomadic Khitan people.